 We’re interested in many genres across numerous subjects – from fiction, poetry and and nonfiction to lifestyle, small business, biography, health, science, academe, music and the arts.
-This gives us an edge in forging links among seemingly unconnected things.
+This helps us apply ourselves to seemingly unconnected things.
 For instance, we’ve even proofread a cricket book!

-Our client list?
-For starters, Black Inc., Bonnier Publishing Australia, Burnet Institute, Deakin University, Lonely Planet, Major Street Publishers, Melbourne Symphony Orchestra, Octomedia and Wild Dingo Press.
-Not to mention fiction and nonfiction authors, academics and small businesses.
+Our publisher client list?
+For starters, Black Inc., Bonnier Publishing Australia, Burnet Institute, Deakin University, Lonely Planet, Major Street Publishers, Melbourne Symphony Orchestra, Octomedia, Wild Dingo Press, Wilkinson Publishing.
+Our self-publishers?
+Fiction and nonfiction authors, academics and small businesses.

 Founder Jackey Coyle is a professional writer and editor with more than two decades in publishing.
 She has a Masters (Writing and Literature) from Deakin University, earned with a novella and units in fiction, nonfiction, editing, travel writing and scriptwriting.